Skip to main content

 PhD student funding

 Graduate students are supported in a variety of ways.
 University fellowships are generally granted to entering doctoral students for part or all of their first year of study.
-TGS sets the base stipend level in all disciplines, and programs have latitude to set their stipend level above the base, typically based on market forces within that particular field.
+TGS sets the base stipend level in all disciplines in accordance with the graduate student union collective bargaining agreement, and programs have latitude to set their stipend level above the base, typically based on market forces within that particular field.

 Registration and funding guidelines

-• All graduate students who are working towards degree completion must be registered every fall, winter, and spring quarter (and summer, if funded) until all degree/course requirements have been met.
+• All graduate students who are working toward degree completion must be registered every Fall, Winter, and Spring Quarter (and Summer Quarter, if funded) until all degree/course requirements have been met.

 • Students are expected to be properly registered by the end of the add/drop period for that quarter.